≪ Go to our review of Bouldering Crash Pads

 Our Analysis and Hands-on Test Results

-All of the 2015 and newer model Black Diamond pads have redesigned, higher quality foam layering.
-This pad has a layer of closed-cell PE foam on top and a high-compression PU foam layer on the bottom.
-The new padding works well with a nice balance of soft and squishy for short on-your-back type falls, yet firm enough to handle high impact falls.
+The Impact has a layer of closed-cell PE foam on top and a high-compression PU foam layer on the bottom.
+The padding works well with a nice balance of soft and squishy for short on-your-back type falls, yet firm enough to handle medium-high impact falls.
+The pad is relatively small with an area of 35" x 45", making it best suited as a supplementary pad or under problems with direct fall lines.

 Hook buckles on the shoulder straps allow them to detach so they are less likely to be tripped on.
 The detachable straps can also be used to tie the pad onto a tree or other tie-off point.
 When attached and laying around in pad-mode they can often come undone easily and have to be reattached before taking off for a hike.
 This is a mere 10-second annoyance but adds up over time.